stolostron/hibernate-cronjob/README.md

 It uses the standard CronJob format and the check is done against a UTC clock.
 For EDT, that means +4hrs.

 ## Skipping Clusters
 The job will only target clusters deployed by Hive.
-It looks for the ClusterDeployment and ManagedCluster objects.
+It looks for the ClusterDeployment objects.
 If you put a label on either of these objects `hibernate: skip` they will be ignored by both CronJobs.

 ## Runonce job
 ### To bring clusters back to "Ready"
 ```
-make running
+make running-go

 ## OR

-oc create -f deploy/hibernation-job.yaml
+oc create -f deploy-go/hibernation-job.yaml
 ```
 ### To hibernate clusters
 ```
-make hibernate
+make hibernate-go

 ## OR

-oc create -f deploy/running-job.yaml
+oc create -f deploy-go/running-job.yaml
 ```

 ## Manual updates